nirravv/SSHer/README.md

-"# SSHer"

-SSHer: Secure Shell Access Manager
+# SSHer - Secure Shell Client

-Overview
-SSHer is a web application designed to simplify the management of SSH server credentials and facilitate secure shell access to multiple servers through a user-friendly interface.
-With SSHer, users can securely store their SSH server credentials and seamlessly connect to their servers from any browser.
+## Introduction

+SSHer is a web-based Secure Shell (SSH) client that allows users to securely access remote servers directly from their web browser.
+It provides an intuitive interface for managing SSH connections and executing commands on remote servers.

-Features
+## Features

-User Registration and Authentication: Users can create an account and securely log in to SSHer using their username and password.
+- **User Registration:** Users can register an account to securely manage their SSH credentials.

-SSH Credential Management: Once logged in, users can add, edit, and delete multiple SSH server credentials, including host, port, username, and password.

-Secure Connection Handling: SSHer ensures the secure handling of sensitive information by encrypting user passwords and securely transmitting data over the network.

-SSH Terminal Interface: Users can interact with their SSH servers directly from the browser using a terminal-like interface, allowing them to execute commands and manage server resources.

-How It Works
-User Registration: Users create an account by providing a unique username, email, and password.
-Upon successful registration, they can log in to the application.

-SSH Credential Management: After logging in, users can navigate to the SSH Credential Management page, where they can add, edit, and delete SSH server credentials.
-Each credential includes details such as host, port, username, and password.
+- **SSH Server Management:** Users can add, edit, and delete SSH server credentials.

-SSH Terminal Access: When users want to connect to an SSH server, they can select a saved credential from the list and click on it to initiate an SSH connection.
-This opens a new page with a terminal interface where users can execute commands and interact with the server.

-Secure Communication: SSHer ensures the security of user data by encrypting passwords and transmitting data over HTTPS.
-User sessions are managed securely to prevent unauthorized access to sensitive information.

-Getting Started
-To set up SSHer on your local machine, follow these steps:

-Clone the Repository: Clone the SSHer repository from GitHub to your local machine.

-Install Dependencies: Navigate to the project directory and run npm install to install the required dependencies.

-Configure Environment Variables: Create a .env file in the project root directory and define environment variables such as PORT, MONGODB_URL, and JWT_SECRET.

-Start the Server: Run npm start to start the Express.js server.
-The server will start listening for incoming connections on the specified port.

-Access the Application: Open a web browser and navigate to http://localhost:<PORT> to access the SSHer web application.
-You can now register an account, log in, and start managing your SSH server credentials.
+- **SSH Terminal:** Users can access the SSH terminal for each saved server and execute commands directly from the browser.
+- **User Authentication:** User authentication is implemented using JSON Web Tokens (JWT) for secure login and session management.

-Technologies Used
+## Technologies Used

-Backend: Node.js, Express.js, MongoDB
+- **Backend:** Express.js, MongoDB, JWT
-Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
-Authentication: JSON Web Tokens (JWT)
-SSH Interaction: SSH2 library for Node.js
-Contributors
-Nirav Chaudhari - Project Lead
+- **Deployment:** Docker (optional)

+## Installation and Setup

+1. Clone the SSHer repository from [GitHub](https://github.com/nirravv/ssher).
+2. Install dependencies for both the backend and frontend.
+3. Configure environment variables:
+    - Set up MongoDB connection string.
+    - Generate a random JWT secret key.
+4. Start the server and navigate to the application URL in your web browser.

+## Usage

+1. Register a new account or log in with existing credentials.
+2. Add SSH server credentials in the user dashboard.
+3. Access the SSH terminal for each saved server and execute commands.
+4. Manage SSH server credentials as needed.

-License
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to customize this Markdown template according to your project's specific details and requirements!
-Let me know if you need further assistance.
+SSHer is open-source software released under the [MIT License](./LICENSE).
+Feel free to use, modify, and distribute it according to the terms of the license.

+## Author

+SSHer is developed and maintained by [Nirav Chaudhari](https://github.com/nirravv).